nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  Waf: Entering directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build'
-  Waf: Leaving directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build' 'build' finished successfully (0.417s) UdpEchoClientApplication:UdpEchoClient()
-  UdpEchoClientApplication:SetDataSize(1024)
-  UdpEchoClientApplication:StartApplication()
-  UdpEchoClientApplication:ScheduleTransmit()
-  UdpEchoClientApplication:Send()
+  UdpEchoClientApplication:UdpEchoClient(0xea8e50)
+  UdpEchoClientApplication:SetDataSize(0xea8e50, 1024)
+  UdpEchoClientApplication:StartApplication(0xea8e50)
+  UdpEchoClientApplication:ScheduleTransmit(0xea8e50, +0ns)
+  UdpEchoClientApplication:Send(0xea8e50)
-  UdpEchoClientApplication:Send(): Sent 1024 bytes to 10.1.1.2
+  UdpEchoClientApplication:Send(): At time +2s client sent 1024 bytes to 10.1.1.2 port 9
-  Received 1024 bytes from 10.1.1.1
+  At time +2.00369s server received 1024 bytes from 10.1.1.1 port 49153
-  UdpEchoClientApplication:HandleRead(0x6241e0, 0x624a20)
+  At time +2.00369s server sent 1024 bytes to 10.1.1.1 port 49153
+  UdpEchoClientApplication:HandleRead(0xea8e50, 0xea5b20)
-  UdpEchoClientApplication:HandleRead(): Received 1024 bytes from 10.1.1.2
+  UdpEchoClientApplication:HandleRead(): At time +2.00737s client received 1024 bytes from 10.1.1.2 port 9
-  UdpEchoClientApplication:StopApplication()
-  UdpEchoClientApplication:DoDispose()
-  UdpEchoClientApplication:~UdpEchoClient()
+  UdpEchoClientApplication:StopApplication(0xea8e50)
+  UdpEchoClientApplication:DoDispose(0xea8e50)
+  UdpEchoClientApplication:~UdpEchoClient(0xea8e50)

 You can now see all of the messages coming from the UDP echo client application are identified as such.
 The message "Received 1024 bytes from 10.1.1.2" is now clearly identified as coming from the echo client application.
+Also, in most log statements, you will see a hexadecimal value printed such as ``0xea8e50``; this is because most statements print out the value of the C++ ``this`` pointer, so that objects can be distinguished from one another.

 The remaining message must be coming from the UDP echo server application.
 We can enable that component by entering a colon separated list of components in the NS_LOG environment variable.